 Three women discuss their ideal man one stormy evening.
-He suddenly materialises with him moving to their hometown that same night.
+He suddenly materialises in the shape of Daryl Van Horne as he moves to their hometown that same night.
 But is he all he seems?

 The Witches of Eastwick (1987) Official Trailer #1 – Jack Nicholson, Cher Horror Comedy, Movieclips Trailer Vault, http://www.youtube.com

 My entry – in the first of two posts tonight – for my Here’s Jack Blogathon stars the man himself – in the role that I strongly believe that only Jack Nicholson could play – as literally your “average horny little devil.”
 The Witches of Eastwick (1987) cast is also led by three of 1980s most prolific actresses namely Cher, Michelle Pfeiffer and Susan Sarandon.
 The possibility of another famous actor, more famed for his deadpan humour being even considered for this role is absurd.
 Yet it happened, as surprisingly Bill Murray was originally cast in this role a fact Darlin’ Husband shocked me with earlier.

 For the benefit of those who haven’t seen or heard of this iconic Nicholson role, read on.
 The opening film credits’ scene shows an aerial shot of Eastwick, a small sleepy American town where this story is set.
 We then meet the three leading ladies.
 Alex (Cher) is the sassy dark-haired one, a strong, widowed mother who makes grotesque little buddha like dolls with clay.
 Jane (Sarandon), a redheaded music teacher who is recently divorced and is childless.
 She appears mousey, uptight and timid.
 Finally, there’s Suki (Pfeiffer) – a blonde journalist – who appears like a free spirit with six blonde kids.
 She’s husbandless as he left her, because as she claims she was always getting pregnant.